landchat/LandChat/README.md

-LandChat is developed by [EricNTH](ericnth.cn).
+LandChat is developed by [EricNTH](ericnth.cn), whose Github account is [EricNTH080103](https://github.com/EricNTH080103).

-There's a demo site of LandChat, you can try it on: [https://landchat.ericnth.cn/](https://landchat.ericnth.cn/).
+There's a demo site of LandChat, you can try it [here](https://landchat.ericnth.cn/).